 In the coming years, Landcom will deliver a series of public art programs.
 Programs will include sculpture, environmental art, the integration of art and architectural design, and more temporary or ephemeral works such as installations, lighting works, new media and outdoor performance.

-Landcom worked with Art Curator Amanda Sharrad to find artists to create contemporary, bold and innovative artworks to inspire, invigorate and announce Northwest Places.
+In 2019, Landcom engaged Art Curator Amanda Sharrad to commission contemporary, bold and innovative artworks that would inspire, invigorate and announce our Sydney Metro Northwest Places.

-Artists nationally and internationally were invited to have their art displayed along the hoardings of the Sydney Metro Northwest Places development sites.
+Artists, nationally and internationally, were invited to provide an artwork concept to displayed along some of the hoardings at these places.
 The result was the commissioning of six talented and inspiring artists who have provided works that enhance the visitor experience of the sites.

 Tallawong and Norwest: Living and Dreaming in this City by Ghostpatrol